bscothern/Moo/README.md

 ```

 **IMPORTANT:** Until Swift exposes the `_modify` accessor as a public access modifier the copy will happen on any read where the wrapped type doesn't have a unique referenece.

+## Acknowledgements
+Thanks to: airspeedswift's [cowed](https://gist.github.com/airspeedswift/71ccddc27354be908dd92a52a34a776f) and the Property Wrappers proposal [example](https://github.com/DougGregor/swift-evolution/blob/property-wrappers/proposals/0258-property-wrappers.md#copy-on-write)